ChloeL-E/msp3-trailfinders/README.md

 To deploy Trailfinders to Kerokue, take the following steps:
 1. Create a requirements.txt file using the terminal command `pip freeze > requirements.txt`
 2. Creat a Procfile with the terminal command `echo web: python app.py > Procfile`
+3. `git add` and `git commit` these changes and `git push` to GitHub
+4. Go to the Heroku website and create a new app by clicking the "New" button in your dashboard.
+5. Give the app and name and set the region to Eurpoe
+6. From the heroku dashboard of the new app, click on "Deploy" > "Deployment method" and select Github

 -   ### Run locally